Starlight-polarization-based tomography of the magnetized interstellar medium: PASIPHAE's line-of-sight inversion method: Performance

 Given a sample of stars, we choose the cloud distances such that 90\%, 70\%, 50\%, 30\%, and 10\% of the stars are in the background of the cloud and hence, useful to constrain the polarization properties of the cloud.
 The lower the fraction of stars in the background ($f_{\rm{bg}}$), the larger the distance of the cloud, and the larger the parallax uncertainties of stars in the distance neighborhood of the cloud.
 Thus, we expect larger relative differences in cloud parallax, and consequently larger ${\rm{L}}_2$ and smaller $\xi$, at small $f_{\rm{bg}}$ than at large $f_{\rm{bg}}$.
 In practice, however, this picture may be changed due to the imposed prior on cloud parallax and, in particular, due to the lower limit on which the cloud parallax posterior may be squeezed.
 Those cases, that anyway do not pass the criterion on $\hat{\varpi}_{\rm{C}}$, may show small relative differences on cloud parallaxes simply because of the limit of the prior on $\varpi_{\rm{C}}$ is close to the input cloud parallax value.
 In such cases, though, the posterior on the mean polarization Stokes parameter should be broader than expected (i.e., showing low $\xi$ values).

 For a fixed level of intrinsic scatter with $A_{\rm{turb}} = 0.2$ and the mean star sample with a $1^\circ$ diameter beam, and for all values of $f_{\rm{bg}}$, we first study the impact of $p_{\rm{C}}$, the degree of polarization induced by the cloud to background stars, on the quality of the reconstruction of the ISM structure along the LOS.
 For this sample made of 345 stars the $f_{\rm{bg}}$ cuts correspond to cloud distances of about 270, 565, 790, 1050, and 1712 pc.
 To avoid mixing possible dependence on $P_{\rm{max}}$ and $\gamma_{\mathbf{B}_{\rm{reg}}}$, we impose the regular component of the magnetic field to be in the POS ($\gamma_{\mathbf{B}_{\rm{reg}}} = 0^\circ$) and only vary $P_{\rm{max}}$ from 0.05\% to 0.3\% in steps of 0.05\%.
 We further consider 10 realizations for each pair of ($f_{\rm{bg}},\,P_{\rm{max}}$) varying the POS position angle of $\mathbf{B}_{\rm{reg}}$.
 This generates a set of 300 simulated samples of starlight polarization data to which we apply our inversion method.
 Each sample is analyzed through our maximum-likelihood method using the one-layer model.
 We consider relatively loose flat priors on the six parameters with $\{q_{\rm{C}},\, u_{\rm{C}}\} \in [-2\%,\,2\%]$, $\{C_{{\rm{int}},qq},\, C_{{\rm{int}},uu}\} \in [0,\,10^{-4}]$, $|C_{{\rm{int}},qu}| \leq 10^{-4}$, and $\varpi_{\rm{C}}$ in the range corresponding to distances between 100 and 3500 pc.
 A value of $\{C_{{\rm{int}},qq} = 10^{-4}$ corresponds to an intrinsic scatter of 1\% on Stokes $q$.
+For convenience, the definitions of these priors are repeated in Table~\ref{tab:Priors}.
 We consider 1000 live points and sample the parameter space until we reach a tolerance on the estimated log-evidence below 0.1.
-Generally in our cases, this corresponds to an uncertainty on the log-evidence of the order of one part per 10,000.
+Generally in our cases, this corresponds to an uncertainty on the log-evidence on the order of one part per 10,000.